adrianjoconnor/map-tile-service/README.md

 Spring-boot service for storing large raw images and serving compressed tiles or sub-sections of the image according to the given parameters.

 ## Usage
+It is possible to run this example on a machine with 4GB ram, however 8GB or greater if you're multitasking is more comfortable.
+You may notice it takes a little longer than most projects to check out - this is because the sample images are large.
+About 1GB is required to store the git history and build the project.

 There is an example frontend here: https://github.com/adrianjoconnor/image-tile-fe